 The Film University's Digital Media Culture undergraduate program is based on the disciplines of media and communication studies.
 Offering education at the highest level, the program provides students with a comprehensive perspective on the world of digital media.

-Editorial departments of distribution platforms, TV stations, and production companies specializing in digital media, editorial work in the development of multimedia/digital platforms and digital archives, scientific work in the field of media and market research.
+Possible fields of profession for our graduates are editorial offices of distribution platforms, television stations and production companies with a focus on digital media, editorial work in the creation of multimedia/digital platforms as well as digital archives and academic work in media and market research institutions.

 Moreover, the program allows students to identify and develop research interests and questions they would like to deal with more extensively in the Media Studies M.A. program.